Lump Sum Mortgage Overpayment

 Overpaying your mortgage means that your outstanding balance will reduce and you’ll pay less interest overall, so you can pay the mortgage off sooner and reduce the total cost.

-If you have an interest-only mortgage. you can repay lump sums to reduce the outstanding balance and enjoy lower monthly interest payments but the mortgage term will remain the same.
+If you have an interest-only mortgage, you could make lump sum payments to reduce the outstanding interest balance and enjoy lower monthly interest payments.
+But the mortgage term will remain the same unless you’re also able to pay off the capital earlier than the length of the term.
 Alternatively, you might want to put a lump sum towards your final capital repayment.

 See more in our guide to overpaying your mortgage.